 Brewing various beers and meads is a favourite occupation; do you know how to make merrylegs perry cider?
 It's not difficult if you have a glut of pears.

 I do not have the energy for it but you could make a few bob on the side out of a little peppadew cottage industry in your garden.
-They take up about a square metre per plant and produce in excess of 100 plump delicious, spicy fruit that are not too hot.
+They take up about a square metre per plant and produce in excess of 100 delicious, spicy fruits that are not too hot.

 These are the kinds of foods that protect us from the chronic degenerative diseases.